openmicroanatomy/qupath-edu-ckeditor/README.md

 1. `npm install`
 2. `npm run build`

-`ckeditor.js` will be available at `build/ckeditor.js`, which can be copied over to `src/main/resources/ckeditor/ckeditor.js` in `qupath-edu-extension`.
+Built CKEditor will be available at `dist/ckeditor.umd.cjs`, which can be copied over to `src/main/resources/ckeditor/ckeditor.js` in `qupath-edu-extension`.

 ## CSS

-Content styles (i.e. `src/main/resources/css/ckeditor.css` in `qupath-edu-extension`) are available at https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/content-styles.html#the-full-list-of-content-styles.
+Exported `dist/ckeditor.css` includes both content and editor styling.
+Content must be contained in a `.ck-content` class for the styles to apply.
+More info available at: https://ckeditor.com/docs/ckeditor5/latest/installation/advanced/content-styles.html#the-full-list-of-content-styles.

 ## Add new plugin